elastic/elastic-otel-dotnet/README.md

 ```

 The OpenTelemetry SDK provides extension methods on the `IServiceCollection` to support enabling the
 providers and configuring the SDK.
-The Elastic Distribution for OpenTelemetry .NET overrides the default SDK registration,
+The Elastic Distribution of OpenTelemetry .NET overrides the default SDK registration,
 adding several opinionated defaults.

 In the minimal API template, the `WebApplicationBuilder` exposes a `Services` property that can be used